avolab/episystem-workshop/scChIC-seq_tutorial.md

 >
 >    > ### Questions
 >    >
+>    > - How many lines does the `sam` file have?
->    > Have a look at the first 67 lines of your `sam` file.
+>    > - Have a look at the first 67 lines of your `sam` file.
 What do you see?
->    > How do we see the length of each chromosome used in the mapping?
+>    > - How do we see the length of each chromosome used in the mapping?
 >    > Find all the lines in the `sam` file containing mapping information for the read with name
 >    > ```bash
 >    > Is:NS500414;RN:518;Fc:H2GV2BGX9;La:1;Ti:11101;CX:23815;CY:1073;Fi:N;CN:0;aa:CACTCA;aA:CACTCA;aI:32;LY:PZ-BM-m1-H3K4me1-2_H2GV2BGX9_S11;RX:CCT;RQ:GGG;BI:175;bc:TGCTAATG;BC:TGCTAATG;QT:GGKKKKKK;MX:NLAIII384C8U3